 Mikasa recently signed a contract with EPLAN, a German control panel CAD manufacturer with a 70% share of the European market, in plan of promoting the company and it’s product like E-T-A. But this time, Mikasa is planned to also support the sales promotion by creating a design system of EPLAN’s, incorporating monetize information obtained through Mikasa’s online direct marketing.

-Moreover, cooperation with our business partners in each region has boosted our ability to offer programming of foreign-made programmable logic controllers (PLCs).
+Cooperation with our business partners in each region has allowed Mikasa to offer foreign-made programmable logic controllers (PLCs).
 Business partners could also provide maintenance and after-sales services after products are exported overseas, in order to ensure that our customers can receive the same full-scale services as in Japan.

 Small Giant with 200,000 Potential Customers

 What makes it possible for a small control panel manufacturer in Aichi, Japan to do business alongside European business giants?
 The secret lies in Miaksa’s ability to provide drafts, proposals, and planning, and in the pull-based business style that has kept it in the lead.

 Business: Design and production of, and incidental work related to control panels for facilities and industrial equipment.
 Risk analysis, document production, and evaluation testing according to the laws and standards of each destination country.

 Headquarters Address: 166 Aza-miyazoe Ohaza-saito,Fuso-town Niwa-conty, Aichi 480-0104